-Trail Ambassadors are park docents who help park visitors with anything from directions and first aid to teaching them about the park’s history, flora, fauna and geology.
-Each year, a class of Ambassadors-in-training participate in an eight-week training program that teaches them to patrol the park, lead hikes, and staff information tables in the Wissahickon and the surrounding community.
+Trail Ambassadors are park docents who assist park visitors with anything from directions and first aid to teaching them about the park’s history, flora, fauna and geology.
+With only a few park rangers on duty in the Wissahickon, Trail Ambassadors serve a much needed role in the park, from patrolling the trails, leading hikes, and staffing information tables in the Wissahickon and the surrounding community.

-Currently there are over 80 active Trail Ambassadors, but we always welcome more.
 By joining this team, you will become an expert on the Wissahickon and learn about the history and ecology of the park.
-You’ll interact with park users on a daily basis and become the eyes and ears of FOW.
-It’s a great, important job because it is through Trail Ambassadors that FOW is better able to serve the public and protect the park.
-Learn more.
+You’ll interact with park users and become the eyes and ears of FOW.
+It’s an important job because it is through Trail Ambassadors that FOW is better able to serve the public and protect the park.

 The application is now closed for the 2024 class.
 The application for the class of 2025 will be released in November.
 To be notified when the application opens, please fill out this form.

 If selected to join the team, you will take part in a thorough training which will cover the following areas:

 - Human & Natural History of Wissahickon Valley

 - CPR & First Aid